gmnr/gmnr.github.io/content/reading/master-and-margherita.md

 ---

-I must also note that I listened to a lesson by professor Alessandro Barbero about the beauty of the book and its relationship with Bulgakov life.<br>
+I must also note that I listened to a lesson by professor Alessandro Barbero about the beauty of the book and its relationship with Bulgakov life.
 At the end the professor said he's always moved to tears by the end of the book, and so was I.